gulcirello/llm-feedback-classifier/README.md

 ## About

-Built as a learning project to explore practical LLM workflows, validation layers, local inference, and configurable AI pipelines.
+Built to automate employee feedback classification using local LLMs, configurable taxonomies, validation layers, and review workflows.